cshadd/fetch-bot/README.md

 	- Visual Studio 2017 or higher

 ### Installing
 Clone/fork this repository and save it.
-Then use ``bash-install.sh`` to install to your system (Bash).
+Then use ``./bash-install.sh`` to install to your system (Bash).

 ## Deployment